We've completed major projects to reinvent and reinvigorate our City and services.

 The upgrade began in October 2018 and was completed in August 2019.

-- Upgraded timber play space to include nature and water play
+- upgraded timber play space with nature and water play

 - new and upgraded paths